-Mindfulness-based stress reduction (MBSR) is a mind-body treatment typically delivered in a group format and focuses on improving patients' awareness and acceptance of their physical and psychological experiences through intensive training in mindfulness meditation.261 Mindfulness meditation teaches patients to self-regulate their pain and pain-related comorbidities by developing nonjudgmental awareness and acceptance of present moment sensations, emotions, and thoughts.^{262,263} Research suggests that MBSR is an effective intervention for helping individuals cope with a variety of pain conditions, including rheumatoid arthritis, low-back pain, and MS.^{264,265} MBSR also has a positive impact on pain intensity sleep quality, fatigue, and overall physical functioning and well-being.^{261,266-268}
+Mindfulness-based stress reduction (MBSR) is a mind-body treatment typically delivered in a group format.
+It focuses on improving patients' awareness and acceptance of their physical and psychological experiences through body awareness and intensive training in mindfulness meditation.263 Mindfulness meditation teaches patients to self-regulate their pain and pain-related comorbidities by developing nonjudgmental awareness and acceptance of present-moment sensations, emotions, and thoughts.^{264,265} Research suggests that MBSR is an effective intervention for helping individuals cope with a variety of pain conditions, including rheumatoid arthritis, low-back pain, and MS.^{266,267} MBSR also has a positive impact on pain intensity, sleep quality, fatigue, and overall physical functioning and well-being.^{263,268-270}

-Emotional awareness and expression therapy (EAET) is an emotion-focused therapy for patients with a history of trauma or psychosocial adversity who suffer from centralized pain conditions.269 In this approach, patients are taught to understand that their pain is exacerbated or maintained by unresolved emotional experiences that influence neural pathways involved in pain.
+Emotional awareness and expression therapy (EAET) is an emotion-focused therapy for patients with a history of trauma or psychosocial adversity who suffer from centralized pain conditions.271 In this approach, patients are taught to understand that their pain is exacerbated or maintained by unresolved emotional experiences that influence neural pathways involved in pain.
 Patients are taught to become aware of these unresolved experiences, which include suppressed or avoided trauma, adversity, and conflict, and to adaptively express their emotions related to these experiences.
 Patients learn that control over pain can be achieved through emotional awareness and expression.
 Enhancing the patient's capacity to approach an experience rather than inhibit or avoid important emotions and interpersonal interactions leads to increased engagement in life activities.
-Research indicates that EAET has a positive impact on pain intensity, pain interference, and depressive symptoms.270
+Research indicates that EAET has a positive impact on pain intensity, pain interference, and depressive symptoms.272

 Self-regulatory or psychophysiological approaches include treatments such as biofeedback, relaxation training, and hypnotherapy.
-These approaches use the mind-body connection to help patients with pain develop control over their physiologic and psychological responses to pain.240 Biofeedback entails monitoring and providing real-time feedback about physiologic functions associated with the pain experience (e.g., heart rate, muscle tension, skin conductance).
-The overall goal of biofeedback is to improve awareness and voluntary control over bodily reactions associated with pain exacerbations.271 Biofeedback training has proven effective for chronic headache and migraine in adults and children.272 Relaxation training and hypnotherapy involve altering attentional processes and heightening the experience of physical and psychological relaxation.
-Relaxation training is often used in conjunction with biofeedback to increase physiological awareness and enhance relaxation skills.240 Both of these approaches have empirical support in pain management.^{273,274} Empirical evidence also supports the use of hypnotherapy to manage cancer pain, low-back pain, arthritis, pain from SCD, temporomandibular joint pain, fibromyalgia, and other pain conditions.273 Similar to relaxation training, hypnotherapy induces an altered state of consciousness guided by a hypnotherapist that focuses the individual's attention to alter his or her experience of pain.
+These approaches use the mind-body connection to help patients with pain develop control over their physiologic and psychological responses to pain.242 Biofeedback entails monitoring and providing real-time feedback about physiologic functions associated with the pain experience (e.g., heart rate, muscle tension, skin conductance).
+The overall goal of biofeedback is to improve awareness and voluntary control over bodily reactions associated with pain exacerbations.273 Biofeedback training has proven effective for chronic headache and migraine in adults and children.274 Relaxation training and hypnotherapy involve altering attentional processes and heightening the experience of physical and psychological relaxation.
+Relaxation training is often used in conjunction with biofeedback to increase physiological awareness and enhance relaxation skills.242 Both of these approaches have empirical support in pain management.^{275,276} Empirical evidence also supports the use of hypnotherapy to manage cancer pain, low-back pain, arthritis, pain from SCD, temporomandibular joint pain, fibromyalgia, and other pain conditions.275 Similar to relaxation training, hypnotherapy induces an altered state of consciousness guided by a hypnotherapist that focuses the individual's attention to alter his or her experience of pain.

-Behavioral health interventions can be effective in improving clinical outcomes for pain,^{244,269,275} but treatment should be tailored to address patient preferences and needs.
-This tailoring requires careful assessment of patients' pain perceptions, cognitive and emotional responses, coping skills, and social and environmental status.276 It also requires accurate diagnosis of comorbid psychosocial concerns.
+Behavioral health interventions can be effective in improving clinical outcomes for pain,^{246,271,277} but treatment should be tailored to address patient preferences and needs.
+This tailoring requires careful assessment of patients' pain perceptions, cognitive and emotional responses, coping skills, and social and environmental status.278 It also requires accurate diagnosis of comorbid psychosocial concerns.

-2.5.1 ACCESS TO PSYCHOLOGICAL INTERVENTIONS
+2.5.1 Access to Psychological Interventions